aws/sagemaker-python-sdk/README.rst

 Chainer SageMaker Estimators
 ----------------------------

-By using Chainer SageMaker ``Estimators``, you can train and host Chainer models on Amazon SageMaker.
+By using Chainer SageMaker Estimators, you can train and host Chainer models on Amazon SageMaker.

 Supported versions of Chainer: ``4.0.0``, ``4.1.0``, ``5.0.0``.